|

 DIANN:

-English variant of French Diane,
+English variant spelling of French Diane,

 meaning "divine, heavenly."